wpmarketingteam/WP5.6Marcomms/Questions and Answers/3_gutenberg_updates.md

 **Status:** Version 2020/02/12.
-Finalization with the Release Squad.
+This is finalized with the Release Squad.

 # Gutenberg Updates